Sheet music: Title and credit

-Sheet music from the 20th and 21st century typically indicates the title of the song or composition on a title page or cover, or on the top of the first page, if there is no title page or cover.
+Sheet music from the 20th and 21st century typically indicates the title of the song or composition on a title page, cover, or at the top of the first page when no separate title page exists.
 If the song or piece is from a movie, Broadway musical, or opera, the title of the main work from which the song/piece is taken may be indicated.

 If the songwriter or composer is known, their name is typically indicated along with the title.
 The sheet music may also indicate the name of the lyric-writer, if the lyrics are by a person other than one of the songwriters or composers.
 It may also include the name of the arranger, if the song or piece has been arranged for the publication.
-No songwriter or composer name may be indicated for old folk music, traditional songs in genres such as blues and bluegrass, and very old traditional hymns and spirituals, because for this music, the authors are often unknown; in such cases, the word Traditional is often placed where the composer's name would ordinarily go.
+No songwriter or composer name may be indicated for old folk music, traditional songs in genres such as blues and bluegrass, and very old traditional hymns and spirituals, because for this music, the authors are often unknown; in such cases, the word "traditional" is often placed where the composer's name would ordinarily go.

 Title pages for songs may have a picture illustrating the characters, setting, or events from the lyrics.
 Title pages from instrumental works may omit an illustration, unless the work is program music which has, by its title or section names, associations with a setting, characters, or story.